-- Allowed some to proceed in certain areas (e.g. Schengen Accord (Fig 2.3), euro zone).
-Defence the next such area? - Also, association status with EU; for example, Norway and Switzerland.
+- Also, association status with EU; for example, Norway and Switzerland.
 Not in EU but still de facto part of it. - UK to be in similar position in future? - Fiscal Stability Treaty for euro zone outside EU framework also - Three Pillars but one 'roof'.
-(Fig 2.4) - Pillar 1 relates to Single Market and EMU and majority voting applies. - Pillar 2: Foreign and Security policy.
+(Fig 2.1) - Pillar 1 relates to Single Market and EMU and majority voting applies. - Pillar 2: Foreign and Security policy.
 Unanimity required. - Pillar 3: Justice and Home Affairs.
 Now in Pillar 1.
-Opt outs though. - Many grey areas still and law not clear often until tested in courts.
+Opt-outs though.
+(Fig. 2.2) - Many grey areas still and law not clear often until tested in courts. - Response to euro crisis and Brexit could dramatically change whole structure.

-- Response to euro crisis and Brexit could dramatically change whole structure. - And hasten moves to political union. - Implications of UK exit: others follow and EU collapses or new impetus to greater integration?
+Implications of UK exit: others follow and EU collapses or new impetus to greater integration?
 Or domino effect in reverse?